 “We conducted an evaluation of 10 lateral flow assays (LFAs) and two ELISAs to detect anti-SARS-CoV2 antibodies.
 The specimen set comprised 130 plasma or serum samples from 80 symptomatic SARS-CoV-2 RT-PCR-positive individuals; 108 pre-COVID-19 negative controls; and 52 recent samples from individuals who underwent respiratory viral testing but were not diagnosed with COVID-19…Among specimens from SARS-CoV-2 RT-PCR-positive individuals, the percent seropositive increased with time interval, peaking at 81.8-100.0% in samples taken >20 days after symptom onset.
 Test specificity ranged from 84.3-100.0% in pre-COVID-19 specimens.
 Specificity was higher when weak LFA bands were considered negative, but this decreased sensitivity.
 IgM detection was more variable than IgG, and detection was highest when IgM and IgG results were combined.
 Agreement between ELISAs and LFAs ranged from 75.8-94.8%.
 No consistent cross-reactivity was observed.
 Our evaluation showed heterogeneous assay performance.
 Reader training is key to reliable LFA performance, and can be tailored for survey goals.”

-The performance of current LFIA devices is inadequate for most individual patient applications.
-ELISA can be calibrated to be specific for detecting and quantifying SARS-CoV-2 IgM and IgG and is highly sensitive for IgG from 10 days following symptoms onset.
+IgG titres rose during the 3 weeks post symptom onset and began to fall by 8 weeks, but remained above the detection threshold.
+Point estimates for the sensitivity of LFIA devices ranged from 55-70% versus RT-PCR and 65-85% versus ELISA, with specificity 95-100% and 93-100% respectively.
+Currently available commercial LFIA devices do not perform sufficiently well for individual patient applications.
+ELISA can be calibrated to be specific for detecting and quantifying SARS-CoV-2 IgM and IgG and is highly sensitive for IgG from 10 days following first symptoms.

 SARS-CoV-2 testing on respiratory specimens has imperfect sensitivity and is limited in capacity.
 Antibody testing can aid in diagnosing RT-PCR–negative patients who present later during disease.
 However, antibody testing should not be the only test for diagnosing acute COVID-19.
 Serologic testing may help to clarify the determinants of SARS-CoV-2 immunity and aid in vaccine development.